 Nuremberg is perhaps best known for its old town and Royal Castle, but it offers a large variety of museums, churches, gardens, and a zoo.
 Nuremberg’s Christmas market is one of the oldest in Germany, with a history dating back to the mid 16th century.
-Today, the market takes place in front of the spectacular Church of Our Lady, which rises majestically skyward, as the market stalls surround her and spread out into the square and surrounding streets below.
+People often say it is the best Christmas market in Germany.

 Perhaps Nuremberg is the best Christmas market in Germany for kids as it has its very own Children’s Christmas Market.
 Here children have their own designated space to run around and enjoy rides, sample special holiday drinks created just for them, bake their own gingerbread figures, create glass baubles to take home, and even make their own candles.
 There’s a post office for writing their Christmas wish lists and an indoor space where fairy tales are read by the Christkind.

 Don’t miss the lantern procession where over a thousand children carry their hand crafted lanterns through the market or take a ride on a horse drawn stage coach.
 We even discovered a live manger with camels to feed!

-5. Rothenburg ob der Tauber
+5. Rothenburg ob der Tauber Christmas Market

 Be sure to try the schneeballen (which I really didn’t care for, but when in Rothenburg), as well as the Franconian wine and sausage.
 When finished, take some time to walk the elevated town walls, kids will love exploring all the nooks and crannies.

 Looking for other articles about the Christmas markets?
 Check out: Best Christmas Markets in Europe or 11 Things You Need to Know Before Visiting the German Christmas Markets, or this post about Munich with kids.
 If you want dates and times of the German Christmas markets, head to the German Tourism site.